eggplantpasta/eggplantpasta.github.io/content/blog/2014-03-27-jekyll-and-github-pages.md

 Another check of `brew doctor`.

-Which tells me to start XCode and agree to licence.
+Which tells me to start XCode and agree to license.

 `rvm requirements` seems to be installing gcc46... it takes a loooong time (or perhaps it's crashed).
 Nope `top` seems to show make and clang and the fans are spinning wildly.
 More internet reading then...
 Facebook bought Occulus Rift!
 [Strange days indeed](https://www.youtube.com/watch?v=gBCdlBrgEmE).